MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

     ### 1. Confirm WSL is installed and running

-    1. Using Terminal or Command Prompt, run `wsl –update` to make sure you have the latest version.
+    1. Using Terminal or Command Prompt, run `wsl –-update` to make sure you have the latest version.

     2. Run the `wsl` command to ensure WSL is running before testing.